dbcli/pgcli/docs/pages/printing_text.rst

 Some people like to use the VT100 ANSI escape squences to generate output.
-Natively, this is however only supported on VT100 terminals, but prompt_toolkit can parse these, and map it to whatever terminal or console is available.
-This means that it will work on Windows as well.
+Natively, this is however only supported on VT100 terminals, but prompt_toolkit can parse these, and map them to a formatted text instances.
+This means that they will work on Windows as well.

 .. code:: python